drasive/arduino-weather-station/README.md

 If turned on (`LOG_DATA`), the temperature and humidity readings will be send to your [Ubidots](https://ubidots.com/) account.
 This requires an active network connection (`WLAN_SSID` and `WLAN_PASSWORD`), a Ubidots token (`UBIDOTS_TOKEN`) and the data source IDs (`UBIDOTS_ID_TEMPERATURE` and `UBIDOTS_ID_HUMIDITY`) to be configured.

+### Data Logging (ThingSpeak)
+Logging data to ThingSpeak was removed in commit #147cc09 because it was not reliable.

 ### Serial Bus
 All actions are communicated through the serial interface.
 This can be used for wired operation or debugging.